 and the Internet, have their ideas published, find work, join sports clubs and try out other skills.
 I was thrilled during London’s Paralympics, very impressed by Big Issue

 coverage of the Homeless World Cup that brings together street football programmes from around the world.
 And now I can’t wait to cheer on the Refugee Olympics Team.

 At the Olympics Opening Ceremony, ten people will be walking round together – six men and four women whose original homes were in South Sudan, Ethiopia, the Democratic Republic

 of the Congo and Syria but who’ve been forced to become refugees.
 These ten were chosen from a shortlist of 43 refugee athletes and they represent many millions who have lost

+their homes and countries due to war, persecution or natural disaster.
 Their banner shows the five Olympic rings, they received additional training to prepare for competition at

 world level and they’ll be staying in the athletes’ village.
 Hats off to the IOC for inclusivity and to the refugee athletes – Yolande, Popole, Yusra, Yonas, James, Yiech, Rose, Anjelina, Paulo and Rami –

 for having the courage and discipline to step forward unvanquished by previous tragedy.
 Back to Top

 Lovely Ledbury - 24/07/2016